Gystek/dcg/theory/paper.typ

 node), $|x| + |y|$ for $mu (x, y)$ and 1 for other constructors.
 If corresponds to the previously defined $w$ function when applied to the entire graph.
 The heuristic function $h$ is defined by $h(l, r) = min(|l|, |r|)$, where
-$l$ and $r$ are respectively the left and right trees the diff is processing.
+$l$ and $r$ are respectively the left and right trees the _diff_ is processing.
 We also have $h(emptyset) = 0$ and when dealing with recursive (i.e. binary)
 constructors, the smallest heuristic value is kept.

-When compared to a rather naive implementation (with memoisation of already-diffed nodes as sole optimisation), this method has shown to greatly reduce (approximately tenfold) the time needed to diff the same file pairs.
+When compared to a rather naive implementation (with memoisation of already-_diff_-ed nodes as sole optimisation), this method has shown to greatly reduce (approximately tenfold) the time needed to _diff_ the same file pairs.

-== Formatting preservation
+== Unidentified, plain text and binary files

+Unidentified and plain-text files are _diff_-ed linearily using the Histogram _diff_ algorithm.
+Linear _diffs_ are merged in a similar fashion as tree _diffs_, emulating a three-way merge.

+Binary files are stored _as-is_ on the filesystem given that it is more expensive both to compute and to store binary _diffs_. _Diffs_ are stored in the revision tree with a magic number header indicating their type.

 = Performance